Skip to content

 cfx_control:

-light_id: led_strip_1 # The ID of the first light you want to control
+light_id: led_strip # The ID of the first light you want to manage

-light_id: led_strip_2 # The ID of the second light you want to control
+light_id: led_strip_2 # The ID of the second light you want to manage

 Option 2: Unified Control (Grouped)